Example secondary IDSR

 The whole school measure includes all year groups in the school.

-The chart shows when the school percentage of pupils with 1 or more suspensions or 2 or more suspensions was in the highest 20% for all schools or for similar schools.
-Similar means the same phase of education and with a similar level of deprivation (in the same income deprivation affecting children index quintile).
-The similar schools comparison will not be visible for primary schools – we do not produce the comparison due to very low suspension rates.
+The chart shows when the school percentage of pupils with 1 or more suspensions or 2 or more suspensions was in the highest 20% for ‘all schools’ or for ‘schools with a similar level of deprivation’.
+For the ‘all schools’ comparison, schools are compared with other schools in the same phase: primary (including middle deemed primary) or secondary (including middle deemed secondary and all throughs).
+Special schools are compared against the national distribution for secondary schools.
+For the ‘schools with a similar level of deprivation’ comparison, schools are compared with other schools in the same phase of education and with a similar level of deprivation (in the same IDACI quintile based on deprivation of the pupils in the school cohort).
+The similar deprivation comparison will not be visible for primary schools – we do not produce the comparison due to very low suspension rates.

 The comparison data is only shown when the school is in the highest 20%.